2021

 Ministry of Defence

-Concerns summary Military mental health care lacks independence, potentially causing underreporting of symptoms due to disclosure fears.
+Concerns summary (AI summary) Military mental health care lacks independence, potentially causing underreporting of symptoms due to disclosure fears.
 The absence of a composite risk assessment and DCMH's primacy in MDT meetings can lead to inadequate risk management.

 Terence Talbot